 When chicken is done, remove it from the water and let the pieces cool a little.
 Then cut the chicken into 1 inch cubes and set aside.

-While the chicken is cooking, chop the pecans, celery and red onion, and place them into a medium sized bowl, along with the raisins and dried cranberries (the cranberries are hidden in the picture…they must be camera shy).
+While the chicken is cooking, chop the pecans, celery and red onion, and place them into a medium sized bowl, along with the raisins and dried cranberries.

-Add the chunks of chicken breast to the bowl.
+Add the chunks of cooked chicken breast into the bowl with the other ingredients.

 Add mayonnaise, then season it with salt and pepper.
 I give it a good stir to mix it all together (making sure it is all coated), then taste it, and add more salt and pepper, if necessary.